fortyfortyy/ImageUploaderApi/README.md

 This is based on the **Django Rest Framework** application that implements the all necessary logic to work with **GSC** (**Google Cloud Storage**), **Redis**, **Celery** and **PostgreSQL**.
 It does provide ONLY Django Rest Framework UI, so please follow the docs to see available URLS.
-Due to the prevention of the credentials, I hope you not gonna spam my test bucket :)
+I hope you not gonna spam my bucket :)

 ## Table of contents
 * [Technologies Used](#technologies-used)